On the representability of actions of Leibniz algebras and Poisson algebras: Introduction

 \section{Introduction}

 Internal object actions were defined in \cite{IntAct} by F.~Borceux, G.~Janelidze and G.~M.~Kelly in order to recapture categorically several algebraic notions of action, such as the action of a group $G$ on another group $H$, the action of a Lie algebra $\mg$ on another Lie algebra $\mh$ and so on.
-In the same paper, the authors introduced the notion of \emph{representable action}: an object $X$ has representable actions if the functor $\Act(-,X)$, sending each object $B$ to the set of actions of $B$ on $X$, is representable (see Section \ref{sec:Preliminaries} for further details).
+In the same paper, the authors introduced the notion of \emph{representable action}: an object $X$ has representable actions if the functor $\Act(-,X)$, sending each object $B$ to the set of actions of $B$ on $X$, is representable (see \Cref{sec:Preliminaries} for further details).
 In \cite{ActRepr}, action representability was extensively studied in the semi-abelian context and it was proved that, for example, the category of commutative associative algebras over a field is not action representable.

 In \cite{act_accessible} D.~Bourn and G.~Janelidze introduced the weaker notion of \emph{action accessible} category in order to include relevant examples that do not fit in the frame of action representable categories (such as rings, associative algebras and Leibniz algebras amongst others).
 A.~Montoli proved in \cite{Montoli} that all \emph{categories of interest} in the sense of G.~Orzech \cite{Orzech} are action accessible.
-On the other hand, the paper \cite{Casas} showed that a weaker notion of actor (namely, the universal strict general actor, USGA for short) is available for any category of interest $\cC$.
+On the other hand, the paper \cite{Casas} by J.~M.~Casas, T.~Datuashvili and M.~Ladra showed that a weaker notion of actor (namely, the universal strict general actor, USGA for short) is available for any category of interest $\cC$.

 Recently, G.~Janelidze introduced in \cite{WAR} the notion of \emph{weakly representable} action: for an object $X$ in a semi-abelian category $\cC$, a weak representation of the functor $\Act(-,X)$ is a pair $(T,\tau)$, where $T$ is an object of $\cC$ and $\tau\colon\Act(-,X)\rightarrowtail\Hom_\cC(-,T)$ is a monomorphism of functors.
 When such monomorphism exists, one says that $X$ has weakly representable actions and $T$ is a \emph{weak actor} of $X$.
 In particular, when $\cC$ is a category of interest and $\operatorname{USGA}(X)$ is an object of $\cC$, then $\Act(-,X)$ has a weak representation (see \Cref{USGA2}).